Five types of hairbands including elastic ties scrunchies and hair tie bracelets compared by a cosmetologist The Pixie Garden

 The Boho Beach Hair Tie Bracelets and Boho Heart Hair Tie Bracelets in my collection exemplify what I look for in this category.
 They use quality elastic that genuinely doesn't crease most hair types, and the decorative elements are secured properly so they won't catch or pull during removal.

 I wear these myself every single day, switching between styles to match different outfits.
 When clients see them on my wrist and learn they're functional hair ties, they immediately understand the appeal.
-You get a practical hair accessory that doesn't broadcast "I'm wearing a hair tie on my wrist" when your hair is down.

 Fabric Wraps and Headband-Style Hairbands